 - Your remaining eight leaders achieve roughly 90% of their quota and bring in $18 million.

-- So you now have a delta of $4 million per underperforming manager when compared to their high performing peer who is a great coach.
+- So you now have a delta of $4 million per under performing manager when compared to their high performing peer who is a great coach.

-Are their additional factors at play here such as market conditions, mergers and acquisitions, and other items outside of a leader’s control?
-Of course and there always will be, but in most instances almost every reason a team’s number is hit, or not hit, is a reflection of coaching.
+Are there additional factors at play here such as market conditions, mergers and acquisitions, and other items outside of a leader’s control?
+Of course, and there always will be, but in most instances almost every reason a team’s number is hit, or not hit, is a reflection of coaching.
+(Tweet This).
 Find me a coach that disagrees with that statement and I will find you a coach that is in the bottom 80% of their organizations bell curve.

-For argument's sake, let’s pretend the numbers from the example above are overinflated and there is only $16 million in revenue being left on the table due to average and below average coaching, do you think there is a CEO in the country that does not want to close that gap?
+And for argument's sake, let’s pretend the numbers from the example above are over inflated and there is only $16 million in revenue being left on the table due to average and below average coaching.
+Do you think there is a CEO in the country that does not want to close that gap?
 Excuse my language, but hell no. They just don’t know they have this gap, but they will soon enough and their executive sales leaders who don’t want to close that gap will be in search of new work.